 Proptech for Property Management – 5 Startup Companies

-This section will provide you with five different mainly proptech startup companies for property management businesses I picked from the overview table above to study them a bit further.
+This section will provide you with five different mainly proptech startup companies for property management businesses I picked from the overview table above to further study them.

-The use cases might not only be interesting exclusively to property management firms but also to realtors and other real estate professionals.
+The use cases might be interesting exclusively to property management firms, realtors, and other real estate professionals.

 You can learn more about the remaining ones by clicking the links in the table.

 This proptech startup company was founded in 2016 with headquarters in Tel Aviv and operates in three cities (New York City, Tel Aviv, and Munich).

 The software as a service aims to optimize energy consumption, reduce costs, enhance the well-being of tenants’ productivity, and optimize the use of the space of facilities.